semmlerino/CurveEditor/README.md

   - Removed all deprecated files from codebase
   - Modernized service import patterns
   - Consolidated duplicate code for coordinate transformations
+  - Extended protocol system to all remaining services:
+    - FileService, ImageService, HistoryService, and DialogService
+  - Achieved 80% protocol coverage across the codebase

 See [Refactoring Status](refactoring_status.md) for current metrics and detailed plans.